takasumir/osakacycling/content/posts/n-kawachi-cycle-path/index.md

 ![Rail crossing](images/051.webp)

-The Kitakawachi Cycle Line runs parallel to the Daini-Keihan Road on both sides.
+The North Kawachi Cycle Line runs parallel to the Daini-Keihan Road on both sides.
 This time I took the right side.
 Looking at Google Maps, the left side of the road has a slope that goes up and over the tracks, so the left side have been easier to go.

 The road surface is still in poor condition, but there are some places where the pavement is new, that have less road resistance.
-I think all along the road used to be like this when the Kitakawachi Cycle Line was constructed.
+I think all along the road used to be like this when the North Kawachi Cycle Line was constructed.

 ![New pavement](images/052.webp)